Finnish News, Magazines & Podcasts

 YLE - the Finnish Broadcasting Company

 YLE is the government broadcasting network.
-All YLE TV and radio broadcasts can be accessed from YLE's online service, Areena
+All YLE TV and radio news broadcasts, along with TV shows and more, can be found at YLE's online service Areena.
+You can also follow YLE News on Twitter and Facebook

-- YLE 'newspaper' in English on the Web: www.yle.fi/uutiset/news
+- YLE 'newspaper' in English on the Web: yle.fi/news/

 Available in English, 'Easy Finnish', Swedish, Russian, Sámi and Finnish Sign Language